-Approached by Die Zeit to create a visualization that displayed the latest discoveries from Kepler.
+Die Zeit to celebrate and explore the latest discoveries from Kepler.
 20 plus years ago, astronomers thought that planets had only formed in our solar system.
 Today we know this to be completely untrue and there are billions of planets in the Milky Way of all types.
-In fact there have been over 1000 exoplanets identified.
+In fact, there have been over 1000 exoplanets identified.